EfficientYoghurt6/CardmarketPriceComparison/README.md

 ### Backend
 - Exposes REST endpoints for expansions, card data and EV calculation.
-- Implements an HTTP client using the public YGOProDeck API for expansion and card data.
+- Uses the public YGOProDeck API for expansion and card names and the authenticated Cardmarket API for live pricing.
+- Stores the Cardmarket API key in a local `.env` file which is excluded from version control.
+The key can be supplied via the console with `python -m app.cli --key <TOKEN>` or through the web UI form.
 - Includes an expected value utility that validates probability distributions.
 - Written in Python 3.11 with FastAPI.
 - Tests are executed with `pytest`.